alexander-hergert/multi-step-form/README.md

 - Create Form structure and types.
 Implement logic for controlls and form states.
 - Separate types into types.tsx.
 Fill basic content and setup basic structure of steps.
 - Create PersonalInfo with more validations.
 Create Appnavigation structure.
 Simulating post and checking for form.
+- Refactor states into the context.
+Create Wrapper for all pages.

 ### Built with